dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/distributing.md

 # Distributing bindings libraries

-_Once a Java library has been bound, it may be desirable to distribute it internally or via NuGet for consumption._

 Once a Java library has been bound to be used in .NET for Android, there are multiple ways it can be consumed: